Table of Contents

 What is Holter Monitoring?

-A Holter monitor is a portable ECG device that continuously records your heart’s activity over 24 to 48 hours or longer.
+A Holter monitor is a portable ECG device that continuously records your heart’s electrical activity over 24 to 48 hours or longer.
+It is particularly useful for detecting intermittent or irregular heart rhythms that may not be captured during a standard ECG.

 How is it performed?

-Small electrodes are attached to your chest, and the device is worn around your waist or over your shoulder.
-It tracks your heart rhythm while you go about your daily activities.
+Small adhesive electrodes are attached to your chest and connected to a compact recording device worn around your waist or over your shoulder.
+The device records your heart rhythm continuously while you go about your normal daily activities.

 When is it needed?